What are Azure Monitor alerts?

 This diagram shows you how alerts work.

 An alert rule monitors your data and captures a signal that indicates something is happening on the specified resource.
 The alert rule captures the signal and checks to see if the signal meets the criteria of the condition.
-If the conditions are met, an alert is triggered, which initiates the associated action group and updates the state of the alert.

 An alert rule combines: